 The first and most important check is the Working with Children Check, and our system checks this for each state according to their requirements.
 As you put your trainees in the system, it checks for the following:

-- Are they about to be old enough (in their state) to need a WWCC?
+- Are they old enough (or nearly old enough) to require a WWCC?

 - Do they need to complete a current Police Check?

-- Is the current Police Check about to expire?
+- Has the Police Check expired (or is it about to expire)?

 It is recommended that all volunteers have two referees who can verify their character.
 Our system automates this process for you, sending an online referee request to the nominated referees and records their responses.
 It then checks: